Struggling to discover who you are? Are you constantly feeling unfulfilled, anxious and insecure?

 A therapist can work with you to reduce feelings of stress, depression, and anxiety that you may be feeling and help you to develop ways of coping with the challenges associated with identity issues.

-Cognitive behavioural therapy (CBT) has been shown to be effective in the treatment of identity issues.
-This form of talking therapy combines both cognitive and behavioural therapies.
-Cognitive therapy examines how our thoughts can affect our feelings and mood, while behavioural therapy is used to identify the links between our behaviours and thoughts.
+Cognitive behavioral therapy (CBT) has been shown to be effective in the treatment of identity issues.
+This form of talking therapy combines both cognitive and behavioral therapies.
+Cognitive therapy examines how our thoughts can affect our feelings and mood, while behavioral therapy is used to identify the links between our behaviors and thoughts.